-Although the Walton heirs declined the $1 million offer, electing to retain the coin (which they still have to this day, as far as anybody knows,) the question still remains unanswered: Why would George Walton tell the coin show organizers in 1962 that he was bringing his specimen with him, only to leave it behind at home?
+Although the Walton heirs declined the $1 million offer, electing to retain the coin, the question still remains unanswered: Why would George Walton tell the coin show organizers in 1962 that he was bringing his specimen with him, only to leave it behind at home?
 Is there a sixth coin, lost on a roadside somewhere, flung from the vehicle upon impact?
-Or did someone at the scene of the accident take possession of the coin (and perhaps a few others) only to learn that the thing was so famous, they had no real hope of disposing of it profitably, and so there it sits, in some shoebox or jar somewhere, awaiting a future destiny?
+Or, did someone at the scene of the accident take possession of the coin (and perhaps a few others) only to learn that the thing was so famous, they had no real hope of disposing of it profitably, and so there it sits, in some shoebox or jar somewhere, awaiting a future destiny?

 The Five Known Specimens of the 1913 Liberty Nickel

 The five known specimens of the 1913 Liberty Head Nickel are as follows:

 - The Eliasberg Specimen, PCGS, and NGC PR-66, once owned by Louis Eliasberg and now on the auction block, to be sold Jan.
 2, 2007 by Stacks.